-Security is an important aspect of any online environment, especially your Vanilla community.
-Your users trust that you are making sure that their data is stored and transmitted securely.
+Security is an important aspect of any online environment, especially your Higher Logic Vanilla (Vanilla) community.
+Your users trust that you are making sure that their data is securely stored and transmitted.

-This article provides guidance on how to use and set the settings on the Security (dashboard/settings/security) page in the Dashboard.
+This article provides guidance on how to manage the settings on the Security page in the Dashboard.

 Access the Security page